knative/docs/contributing/DOCS-CONTRIBUTING.md

    While a sample might be out of date, it could still provide assistance and help you get up-and-running with certain use-cases.
-If you find that something is not right, contains out-dated info, please help us become aware of the issue.
+If you find that something is not right or contains outdated info, open an of the issue.
 In which case that sample might be fix if bandwidth or resource exists, or taken down and archived into a past release branch (where it hopefully worked last).